 THE BALLOONATIC

-This is one of Buster Keaton's last short films, made in 1923.
-Disappointingly he doesn’t spend much time in the balloon.
-Even more disappointingly there’s not much of a story to it, just a collection of sketches, mainly of Buster and a female character trying to get by in the wilds, which aren’t very funny or inventive.
-And there’s an unsettling moment where Buster seems to shoot dead a big grizzly bear.
+Disappointingly, he doesn’t spend much time in a balloon.
+Even more disappointingly, there’s not much of a story going on here, just a collection of sketches, mainly of Buster and the inevitable female character trying to get by in the wilds, which aren’t that funny or inventive.
+And there’s a very unsettling moment where Buster seems to shoot dead a big grizzly bear.

-'The Balloonatic' was supporting something entitled 'REM x Buster Keaton’s Sherlock Jr' which combines my favourite Buster Keaton film with a soundtrack comprising REM tracks from the 'Monster' and 'New Adventures in HiFi' albums.
+'The Balloonatic' was supporting something entitled 'REM x Buster Keaton’s Sherlock Jr' which combined my favourite Buster Keaton film with a soundtrack comprising REM tracks from the 'Monster' and 'New Adventures in HiFi' albums.

 Some thought had clearly gone into the sequencing of the tracks so that although I’m not convinced that the total was greater than the sum of the parts it made for a very enjoyable and different viewing experience.
+Certainly a lot better than 'The Balloonatic'.

 Comments